Table of Contents[Hide][Show]

 Halloween Horror Nights

 Halloween Horror Nights is held each fall inside Universal Studios Florida.
-This year you can experience the terror on select nights September 6 – November 2, 2019.
-Considered the World’s Premier Halloween Event, Universal’s Halloween Horror Nights features terrifying haunted houses, scare zones and outrageous live entertainment.
-It should be noted, this event is not recommended for children under the age of 13.
+Universal’s Halloween Horror Nights features terrifying haunted houses, scare zones and outrageous live entertainment.
+I would not recommend this event for children under the age of 13.

 Christmas in Universal Orlando